Is your agency struggling to close SEO leads?

-There’s a good chance your proposals are failing you.
+There’s a good chance your SEO proposals are failing you.

 In this post, I’ll cover:

-Putting together a proposal the right way takes a lot of work.
+Putting together a proposal for search optimization services takes a lot of work.
 A lot of “leads” are tire kickers – meaning they’re not qualified to be a client.

 To save ourselves a ton of time, we need to prequalify leads before sending a proposal.
 With this process in place, our success rate for outbound proposals has skyrocketed to 70% success rate.